justtoconfirm/donation-component/README.md

 # Donation Component

-A resuable Donation Component built in React and using the Gatsby framework.
+A reusable Donation Component built in React and using the Gatsby framework.

 ## Install